PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

  ㅤ

 ## How to Use after Running the Code?
-##### :warning: Changes made toward any parameter IN a cell will not take effect without running the cell again, while those BELOW a cell will. :warning:
+##### :warning: Parameters IN a cell must be set before running the cell, whereas those BELOW a cell don't. :warning:

  ㅤ